DhiegoFC/IoT_for_Embedded_Devices/lessons/week_10/sources/README.md

 ## Device Connection
 The professor will provide the following LoRaWAN end devices for connection to both your local and remote ChirpStack servers:
 - **Milesight Ambience Monitoring Sensor**: This sensor monitors air quality using the LoRaWAN AU915 frequency band.
 Download its User Guide and Software Tool from [Milesight](https://www.milesight.com/iot/product/lorawan-sensor/am107).
+The Milesight Software Tool's Password is `123456`.
 - **RAK3172 WisDuo LPWAN Module**: This module operates using the LoRaWAN AU915 frequency band.
 Learn more about its operation through the [AT Commands Manual](https://docs.rakwireless.com/RUI3/Serial-Operating-Modes/AT-Command-Manual/#lorawan-joining-and-sending).
 Additionally, you can use the [RAK3172 Python Program](RAK3172/RAK3172_v2.py) to send data to the RAK3172 WisDuo Device using AT commands.
 - **RN2483 Microchip**: This device operates on the LoRaWAN EU868 frequency band.
 Familiarize yourself with its functionality through the [AT Commands Manual](https://ww1.microchip.com/downloads/en/DeviceDoc/40001784B.pdf).
 You can also use the [RN2483 Python Program](RN2483/RN2483.py) to send data to the RAK3172 WisDuo Device using AT commands.